alanng10/Lang/Docue/a.md

 It refers to juice that is applicable to all.

 The letter "K" refers to kind that is applicable to all.
+It refers to kinder that is applicable to all.

 The letter "L" refers to applicable that is applicable to all.
 It refers to list that is applicable to all.